UmSenhorQualquer/pyforms/docs/api-documentation/controls.md

 ### **Events**
 ***************************

-#### currentIndexChanged(index)

-Called when the user chooses an item in the combobox and the selected choice is different from the last one selected.

 #### activated(index)

-Called when the user chooses an item in the combobox.
+Called when the user selectes an item in the combobox.
 **index** - Activated item's index.

 #### highlighted(index)

-Called when an item in the combobox popup list is highlighted by the user.
+Called when the user passes with the mouse over an item in the combobox.
 **index** - highlighted item's index.

 ### **Properties**